1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: Wellesley forced Tanjore under Subsidiary Alliance in 1799.

-35. Under Subsidiary Alliance, Indian states were forced to:
+35. Under Subsidiary Alliance, Indian states were forced to___________.

 A) Dismiss their native armies